kwan22/habits/skit_ideas.md

 ## Clips from Chessbrah building habits

+A collection of moments I thought were both entertaining and instructive that inspired me to develop this series for Celeste and I thought would have parallels to building Celeste fundamentals.

 - [First time seeing scholar's mate](https://youtu.be/K82MVHQjmZ4?si=mXKQlYyeVG5gDUg-&t=117)
 - [Intro to red dot](https://youtu.be/K82MVHQjmZ4?si=AchsHCyqKnHZkPJN&t=1717)
 - [Observation of anti-habits kingside pawn push but not worrying about it at level 1](https://youtu.be/K82MVHQjmZ4?si=UeuZ29VV1KBHZ2zQ&t=1879)